 Of course, rewarding these behaviours is an ideal, gentle and optimistic way to distract from the behaviours that we don't want.
 Don't want your anxious dog to stick their head in your bag?
 That's fine, reward the bravery with a treat or a toy from one hand while you lift the bag out of harms way with the other.
 A little sleight of hand and a super step forward towards an optimistic dog.
+This is a great game for building optimism and confidence in our dogs.
+It's pretty much what it says on the tin: reward anything, especially anything brave or inquisitive,

-RECALL REIMAGINED
+GAME 4 RECALL REIMAGINED